osmandapp/web/main/docs/user/personal/osmand-cloud.md

 </Tabs>

-To be able to back up and restore data, it is necessary to log in.
+To back up and restore data, you must be logged in.

 - To access OsmAnd Cloud registration or log in to your account, you need to have a [Pro](#cross-platform) or [OsmAnd Start](#osmand-start) subscription.
 You can check their status in the OsmAnd app *Menu→ Settings → Purchases*.
-- **Your Cloud account absolutely needs to be registered on the device where the purchase was made.**
+- **It is absolutely crucial that your Cloud account be registered on the device where the purchase was originally made.**
 - Enter your email address and tap the *Continue* button.
 - A verification code will then be sent to your email address for confirmation.
 - To sign in to OsmAnd Cloud on other devices, use your Cloud account.
-- If you have an OsmAnd Pro subscription, access to your OsmAnd Cloud account is available for one more year after your subscription ends.
+- **Access for one more year after the subscription ends.** If you have an OsmAnd Pro subscription, access to your OsmAnd Cloud account is available for one more year after your subscription ends.

 :::tip
 If you have problems with the registration of your account:

 - Check if you are registering on the device on which the purchase was made.
 - You need to have an active Internet connection.

 :::